kauruus/kauruus.github.io/posts/2022/12/30-musl-malloc-is-slow.md

 Transfer/sec:      2.59MB
 ```

 Again, from the on-CPU flamegraph I can't see any problem.
-But from the off-CPU time flamegraph, it's spend most time doing network calls now.
+But from the off-CPU time flamegraph, it's spends most time doing network calls now.

 ![](/assets/images/swoole-cli-mimalloc-flamegraph.svg)